pgkelley4/city-boundaries-google-maps/README.md

 (relation(" + relationID + ");>;);out;
 ```

+## Notes

+This can handle cities that are made up of multiple polygons.
+For example
+New York, NY.
+It can also handle cities with holes in them, for example
+Detroit, MI.

+Sometimes the Overpass API goes much faster than other times.
+I use a busy
+indicator in the example to show when pinging the Overpass servers.

 ## Bugs

 The OpenStreetMap city boundary data is missing for some cities.
 Even some
 big ones like Los Angeles and Dallas.
 There isn't much I can do about this.

 Right now, this is more of a starting point, more work must be done to fix
-the queries to get the data for cities that are available but are't found.
+the queries to get the data for cities that are available but aren't found.
+An example of where the data is present but not found is Houston, TX.

 There are still a few issues with drawing polygons as it seems to mess up
 occasionally.
 Currently, I am only aware of issues with San Antonio and I